alicolville/Weight-Tracker/readme.txt

 TODO:

 -- add an error message if user settings shortcode placed when disabled
- - add a new setting to cap min calories for losing weight

   - when adding an entry, if a date is selected that matches today, load in today's value.
 Save losing data.
   - Hooks firing on a new entry - what listens for: weight-measurements do we need to expand?